Gystre/Kyle-Board/deployment notes.md

 8. add `NEXT_PUBLIC_GRAPHQL_URL` = `https://api.kylegodly.com/graphql`
 9. add `NEXT_PUBLIC_HCAPTCHA_SITEKEY` = `ur hcaptcha site key from the website`
 10. push commit to auto build + deploy
-11. if using cloudflare dns, make sure to add the `A` and `CNAME` records to the dns settings
+11. if using cloudflare dns, make sure to add the `A` and `CNAME` records to the dns settings for any urls attached to the vercel project

 # Notes